LaunchCodeEducation/liftoff-all-in/articles/capstone-overview/README.md

 ---
-title: Group Project Overview
+title: Project Overview
 currentMenu: articles
 ---

 Projects are one of the most important pieces to landing your first job as a developer.
-Having experience developing with a team utilizing common product development strategies is one way potential employers will verify that you are job-ready.
+Having experience developing a project end to end, utilizing common product development strategies, is one way potential employers will verify that you are job-ready.
 All of your projects, whether personal or group projects, should be something that you're proud to show off.
 So don't skimp on the time, energy, and thought that you put into this!

 Be unique, innovative and creative.
 Your project should demonstrate meaningful thought and planning, and that you can build software from the ground up.